Artane Rizvanolli: Energy reforms

 Rizvanolli took office at the outset of the global energy crisis.
 Kosovo was particularly threatened because of its outdated generation capacities, high energy intensity, and reliance on high-price imports during the winter months.
 The Kosovar government responded with several financial packages, which according to the World Bank provided the highest per-capita support in the region.
 Particular assistance targeted energy savers, families in need, and businesses.

 In the meantime, Rizvanolli began to work on a new strategy to reshape Kosovo's energy sector through 2031.
 A draft of the strategy was presented in June 2022, and adopted by the Kosovo parliament in March 2023, following extensive public consultations.
 Strategy objectives include decarbonization, supply security and affordability, with at least 35-percent electricity consumption from renewables, 1600 megawatts of renewables capacities, and a 32-percent reduction of greenhouse gas emissions by 2031.

 On 27 July 2022, Rizvanolli signed the Compact Program Agreement with Alice P. Albright, CEO of the U.S. Millennium Challenge Corporation, to support the construction of a battery storage facility.
 As part of the deal, MCC will grant Kosovo 202 million dollars, while the Kosovar government will add 40 million of its funds.
 The program entered into force in April 2024, to be completed within a five-year deadline.

 Under Rizvanolli's leadership, the Ministry of Economy rolled out Kosovo's first renewables auction—a 100-MW solar project on public land.
 Six international groups competed, with a European consortium led by a Kosovo Swiss diaspora company placing the winning bid of 48.88 euros per MWh in April 2024.
 A second auction for a 100-wind park was launched in December 2024.

 Rizvanolli implemented subsidy schemes for energy efficiency.
 A 5-million euro scheme targeted households purchasing efficient heating appliances for the first time in 2022.
 The Ministry of Economy and the Kosovo Energy Efficiency Fund spent 35 million euros donated by the European Union to support households and businesses through 2023 and 2024.
 Over 30.000 households have benefited from the schemes, with energy savings at around 20 percent.

 ICT

 Rizvanolli inaugurated the completion of the "Last Village" project, which secured broadband internet connection for all inhabited settlements in Kosovo.
 The Kosovo Digital Economy (KODE) project established the National Research and Education Network (KREN) to serve education institutions and link them with the European network GÉANT.
 KODE also secured free high-speed connection for 107 schools and 43 healthcare providers.

 Rizvanolli completed the construction of a tech park in Pristina, which now serves ICT startups and professionals.

-2025 elections
+February 2025 elections

-Rizvanolli ran for a seat in the 2025 Kosovan parliamentary election as part of the Vetëvendosje list.
+Rizvanolli ran for a seat in the February 2025 Kosovan parliamentary election as part of the Vetëvendosje list.